Table of contents

 Here are some tried and tested rules of thumb that will ensure you get better results when determining when to harvest marijuana:

-- The harvest window starts when the plant is not growing more or new white hairs, or pistils, and nearly half of the pistils have started to darken and curl in.
+- The harvest window starts when the plant is not growing more or new white hairs or pistils, and nearly half of the pistils have started to darken and curl in.

-- The highest level of THC is reached when most of the trichomes have turned cloudy.
-Remember to use a microscope or jeweler’s loupe to observe the trichomes.
+- The highest level of THC is reached when most trichomes have turned cloudy.
+Remember to use a microscope or jeweler's loupe to observe the trichomes.
 Cloudy trichomes have the highest THC levels and have more psychoactive and euphoric effects.

 - Some weed strains, like the Haze and Sativa strains, never turn amber.
 You will know when your plans are ready for harvest once almost all their trichomes have turned white or cloudy.